dcmnts/isosplit-paper/isosplit.md

 The purpose of unsupervised data clustering is to automatically partition a set of datapoints into clusters that reflect the underlying structure of the data.
 In this work, we focus on scenarios where datapoints lie in a low-dimensional space, there are many observations, and each cluster is characterized by a dense core area surrounded by regions of lower density.
 This situation is common in our motivating application of spike sorting of neural firing events in electrophysiology, where this type of structure has been observed experimentally [@tiganj; @vargas].

 Most clustering algorithms have the limitation of requiring careful adjustment of parameters.
-For example, the choice of the number of clusters ($K$) for k-means [@kmeans] can be difficult, particularly for large datasets with many clusters, such as in the spike sorting application.
+For example, the choice of the number of clusters ($K$) for k-means [@lloyd1982least] can be difficult, particularly for large datasets with many clusters, such as in the spike sorting application.
 The output of k-means also depends on the initialization of the algorithm, and it is often necessary to run it multiple times to find a globally optimal solution.
 K-means has other limitations as well, such as rigid assumptions about cluster populations and variances, and the tendency to artificially split larger clusters and merge smaller ones.

 Gaussian mixture modeling (GMM) is a flexible clustering algorithm that is usually solved using expectation-maximization (EM) [@em].
-Many variations exist, some of which are outlined in Chapter 11 of [@murphy].
 Unlike k-means, GMM allows each cluster to be modeled using a multivariate normal distribution.
 Some GMM implementations require knowledge of the number of clusters beforehand (see Chapter 8 of [@mixturemodels], while others consider this as a free variable [@roberts1998bayesian] .
 The main disadvantage of GMM is that it assumes clusters are well modeled by Gaussian distributions, which may not always be the case.
 Additionally, like k-means, GMM can be difficult to optimize when the number of clusters is large.
 Recently, mixture models with skew non-Gaussian components have been developed [@skewGMM, @skewGMM2], but these models are more complex with additional free parameters and may be even more difficult to optimize.

-Hierarchical clustering (see Chapter 15 of [@zaki-book]) does not demand that the number of clusters be specified beforehand.
+Hierarchical clustering (see [@murtagh2012algorithms]) does not demand that the number of clusters be specified beforehand.
 However, the output is a dendrogram rather than a partition, preventing it from being directly applicable to our motivating example.
 To obtain a partition from the dendrogram, a criteria for cutting the binary tree must be specified, similar to specifying $K$ in k-means.
 In addition, other parameters are typically required in agglomerative methods to determine which clusters are joined in each iteration.
-A further issue is that the time complexity of hierarchical clustering is at least $O(n^2)$, where $n$ is the number of observations (see Sec.
-14.2.3 of [@zaki-book]).
+A further issue is that the computation can be slow compared with other algorithms.

 Density-based clustering techniques such as DBSCAN [@dbscan] are useful due to their lack of assumptions about data distributions, allowing them to effectively identify clusters with non-convex shapes.
 However, these techniques also require parameters.
 For example, DBSCAN requires two parameters to be adjusted depending on the properties of the dataset, including $\epsilon$, a scale parameter.
 The algorithm is particularly sensitive to $\epsilon$ in dimensions greater than two, and the algorithm is not well suited for more than four dimensions.
 Additionally, if clusters in the dataset have varying densities, no choice of the $\epsilon$ parameter will be able to work on the entire dataset.
 The mean-shift [@mean-shift] algorithm overcomes this limitation to an extent by automatically estimating the bandwidth, but it is very slow, and as we will see, suffers from some of the limitations of other algorithms.